Ultimate Cheat Sheet on Field Service Mobile Device Selection

 Honestly, it is difficult to achieve absolute stability in the field.
-Fieldwork conditions are prone to unpredictability; as even a casual drop of a phone could lead to major mishappenings, thus disrupting the operations.
+Fieldwork conditions are prone to unpredictability; as one slip-up, or even a casual drop of a phone could lead to major mishappenings, thus disrupting the operations.

-Location of the maintenance and service sites plays one of the biggest roles when it comes to selecting the right type of device.
+The location of the maintenance and service sites plays one of the biggest roles when it comes to selecting the right type of device.

 Although, according to Robert Hurt, General Manager, EMEA with Janam, “Rugged on its own, is not enough in a real-world field service environment.
 True ruggedness is not just about IP ratings or rigorous testing to ensure it can withstand frequent drops, tumbles, and shocks across a wide temperature range.”